-There are five north-south routes in the Lexington Area that are considered major intercity routes;
+There are five north-south routes and three east-west routes in the Lexington Area that are considered major intercity routes:

+North-South

-- Adams Street: Adams Street is one of two primary links connecting north and south Lexington.
-Adams Street turns into NE-21 north of U.S. 30 and serves as a major passageway in and out of Lexington. - Jackson Street: Jackson Street is the second link which connects the north and south regions of Lexington.
-U.S. 283 turns into Jackson Street just north of U.S 30 and is a major distributer of I-80 traffic into the City of Lexington. - Taft Street: Taft Street runs along the eastern edge of Lexington's city limit and collects inbound traffic from U.S. 30 and distributes such traffic to smaller, local roads. - Erie Street: Erie Street collects traffic from U.S. 30 and allows access to local streets as well as access to the major east-west route, 13th Street, to move traffic throughout Lexington. - Airport Road, like Erie Street collects traffic from U.S. 30 and allows access to local streets.
-While currently on the edge of the city, Airport Road is gaining relevance as residential and recreation amenities are expanding in the Northwest.
+Adams Street: Adams Street is one of two primary links connecting north and south Lexington.
+Adams Street turns into NE-21 north of U.S. 30 and serves as a major passageway in and out of Lexington.

+Jackson Street: Jackson Street is the second link which connects the north and south regions of Lexington.
+U.S. 283 turns into Jackson Street just north of U.S 30 and is a major distributer of I-80 traffic into the City of Lexington.

-In addition to the major north-south routes, there are three east-west routes which also transport high volumes of daily traffic.
+Taft Street: Taft Street runs along the eastern edge of Lexington's city limit and collects inbound traffic from U.S. 30 and distributes such traffic to smaller, local roads.

+Erie Street: Erie Street collects traffic from U.S. 30 and allows access to local streets as well as access to the major east-west route, 13th Street, to move traffic throughout Lexington.

+Airport Road, like Erie Street, collects traffic from U.S. 30 and allows access to local streets.
+While currently on the edge of the city, Airport Road is gaining relevance as residential and recreation amenities are expanding in the northwest.

+East-West

-- Prospect Road.
+Prospect Road.
 Prospect Road sits approximately halfway between I-80 and U.S. 30.
-It serves Adams Street which allows access across U.S. 30 into the center of Lexington. - Cattlemens Drive.
-Cattlemens Drive collects traffic from U.S. 283 (and subsequently I-80), and primarily serves Adams Street, which previously mentioned, allows access to local roads in the northern and southern areas of Lexington. - 13th Street.
+It serves Adams Street which allows access across U.S. 30 into the center of Lexington.

+Cattlemens Drive.
+Cattlemens Drive collects traffic from U.S. 283 (and subsequently I-80), and primarily serves Adams Street which, as previously mentioned, allows access to local roads in the northern and southern areas of Lexington.

+13th Street.
 13th Street serves as a major route for intercity traffic.
-It collects and distributes traffic to and from every major north-south route explained above allowing traffic to move east-west throughout the study area.
-The airport, hospital, and several schools and parks abut 13th Street, or within a block.
+It collects and distributes traffic to and from every major north-south route explained above, allowing traffic to move east-west throughout the study area.
+The airport, hospital, and several schools and parks abut 13th Street, or are within a block.